Flajt/Twitter_bot_detection/README.md

 - Create better api

 # Usage:
+0. Have a look at Notice.txt (It`s about the license!)
 1. run `pip install -r requirements.txt`
 2. run `api.py`
 3. Read the result, the nearer the number is to one the more confident is the net that this is a bot.